arvados/l7g/Lightning-Data.md

 The text file consists of a header followed by fixed with data.
 The header is a greater than symbol (`>`) followed by a triple of the reference name, chromosome name and 4 digit ASCII hex tile path, delimited by a colon (`:`).
 The subsequent data is a tilestep followed by a non-inclusive, 0 index, ending base position of the tile.
+That is, the reported base position is one past the inclusive end of the 0 reference start of the next tile, where it exists.
 Each tilestep and ending position are on individual lines with a tab (`\t`) immediately following the 4 (ASCII) hex digit tile step and spaces left padding the (base 10) ending tile position, padding to make a total of 10 characters.